pluralsight/guides/published/front-end-javascript/using-cordova-inappbrowser-plugin-with-ionic-2+-to-open-urls/article.md

 Now that you have created your simple example that uses InAppBrowser to open an external URL inside your mobile application it's time to run the app in an actual device:

-Since i'm targetting Android i will use an Android phone but feel free to use any supported platform and use the corresponding command to run your application.
+Since I'm targeting Android, I will use an Android phone.
+However, Ionic runs on numerous platforms, as mentioned above.
+Feel free to use a device running on any of these supported platforms.

+For Android, I'll use the following command to run my app:

     ionic run android